Skip to content

 Fraud prevention leaders need to invest in fraud detection at the earliest stages.
 For the most effective ATO prevention, however, this means implementing measures at various steps along the path, both before and after the fraudster logs in.

-Another key issue such security managers face is implementing solutions that don't disrupt the customer experience or otherwise get in the way of business.
+Another key issue such fraud prevention managers face is implementing solutions that don't disrupt the customer experience or otherwise get in the way of business.
 This is why companies don't simply add more layers of authentication, for example.
 As the process becomes too complicated, there is a risk of losing legitimate customers.

 4 ways to prevent account takeover fraud and protect user accounts